-Atlantic Technology AT-3 Tower Speaker No Filler Review
+Atlantic Technology AT-3 Tower Speaker Review

 We took a look at the AT-3 speakers from Atlantic Technology when they were first announced (see original article below).
 Atlantic Technology was kind enough to send a pair to us for review.
 So, here is our No Filler review of the Atlantic Technology AT-3 Tower Speakers.